CaptainTimberTim/MPlay3/README.md

 <br><br>
 ## Building the repository

-To build this project, the only thing required is the Visual Studio compiler.
+To build this project, the only thing required is the Visual Studio compiler and maybe an editor.
 I have a "build.bat" in the code directory, which I use for building.
 In the "build" directory is a Visual Studio project file, which is only used for debugging.

-To use the project exactly like me, all files in the base directory need their paths changed (the path in the shortcut file as well).
-That said, it is really not necessary to do.
+In the base folder is a C_Environment_Startup.lnk which starts a command prompt, Visual Studio (2019) and the editor 4Coder through *.bat files.
+If one or more of the paths to the other applications are different they can be changed in the corresponding *.bat files.
+You can find Visual Studio's vcvarsall.bat path in the shell.bat and the path to 4coder in the editor.bat.